Blocks (C language extension)

-Blocks are a non-standard extension added by Apple Inc. to Clang's implementations of the C, C++, and Objective-C programming languages that uses a lambda expression-like syntax to create closures within these languages.
-Blocks are supported for programs developed for Mac OS X 10.6+ and iOS 4.0+, although third-party runtimes allow use on Mac OS X 10.5 and iOS 2.2+ and non-Apple systems.
+Blocks are a non-standard extension added by Apple Inc. to the C, C++, and Objective-C programming languages that uses a lambda expression-like syntax to create closures within these languages.
+Using this feature requires support from the compiler as well as a runtime library.

-Apple designed blocks with the explicit goal of making it easier to write programs for the Grand Central Dispatch threading architecture, although it is independent of that architecture and can be used in much the same way as closures in other languages.
-Apple has implemented blocks both in their own branch of the GNU Compiler Collection and in the upstream Clang LLVM compiler front end.
-Language runtime library support for blocks is also available as part of the LLVM project.
-The Khronos group uses blocks syntax to enqueue kernels from within kernels as of version 2.0 of OpenCL.

 Like function definitions, blocks can take arguments, and declare their own variables internally.
 Unlike ordinary C function definitions, their value can capture state from their surrounding context.
 A block definition produces an opaque value which contains both a reference to the code within the block and a snapshot of the current state of local stack variables at the time of its definition.
 The block may be later invoked in the same manner as a function pointer.
 The block may be assigned to variables, passed to functions, and otherwise treated like a normal function pointer, although the application programmer (or the API) must mark the block with a special operator (Block_copy) if it's to be used outside the scope in which it was defined.
 Given a block value, the code within the block can be executed at any later time by calling it, using the same syntax that would be used for calling a function.

+Blocks were originally introduced in 2009 with the explicit goal of making it easier to write programs for the Grand Central Dispatch (libdispatch) threading architecture.
+It does not, however, rely on libdispatch; instead it depends on its own (much simpler) runtime library to work.
+A blocks runtime library is preinstalled for Mac OS X 10.6+ and iOS 4.0+.

+Scope of support

+There are only two families of compilers that implement blocks: Apple's own branch of the GNU Compiler Collection (Apple GCC 4.2.1 and LLVM-GCC) and the upstream Clang LLVM compiler front end.
+Apple GCC is abandoned since circa 2011 (XCode 4.2).
+The most up-to-date description of this language extension is found in Clang documentation.

+As mentioned above, Apple operating systems released after 2009 have a built-in blocks runtime.
+The LLVM project provides a "target-independent" runtime that should work for every operating system supported by LLVM.

+Applications

+As mentioned before the main user of blocks is libdispatch, which is used in a variety of Apple products such as the Swift standard library.

+Blocks syntax is part of the OpenCL C standard in versions 2.0 and 3.0.
+It is used to enqueue kernels from within kernels.
+The Khronos Group also defines C++-based heterogenous programming languages including SYCL and C++ for OpenCL.
+Both use C++'s standard lambda expressions instead.